Our sacraments

 Confession

 Reconciliation of a Penitent or Confession is the rite in which we confess sins to God in the presence of a priest and receive assurance of pardon and the grace of absolution.
-Communal confession occurs during Sunday worship, while private confessions may be heard by a priest anytime.
+Communal confession occurs during Sunday worship, while private confessions may be heard by a priest at any time.
 To speak with clergy about this, follow the link below.

 Unction